It’s 2021 and content is still king.

 Engaging in these practices can lead to heavy penalties and possibly even your site being delisted from a search engine entirely.

-But that doesn’t mean you can’t get backlinks without penalties.
+But that doesn’t mean you can’t get high quality backlinks without penalties.

 It’ll just take some time and effort.